Hiking Trails in California State Parks Saved – For Now

 We can’t give up because this year’s budget kind of “kicked the can” into next fiscal year, as one of our Board members succinctly put it.
 We are concerned because it leaves state parks vulnerable in the next budget cycle.

-Three trails featured in my 100 Classic Hikes in Northern California, third edition were in state parks initially targeted for closure:
+Three trails featured in my 100 Classic Hikes in Northern California, fourth edition were in state parks initially targeted for closure:

 Del Norte Redwoods State Park